mattermost/mattermost-operator/README.md

 ## 2 Migrate to Mattermost Custom Resource

 In version `v2.0.0` of the Mattermost Operator, several breaking changes will be introduced.
 Some of the more significant ones are:
-- The name of the Custom Resource changed form `ClusterInstallation` to `Mattermost`.
+- The name of the Custom Resource changed from `ClusterInstallation` to `Mattermost`.
 - Support for `BlueGreen` and `Canary` deployments was dropped.
 - Layout of some fields changed.